lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Watch how the build pipeline notice your commit and redeploy the application

 1. When the command completes, access the application running in the cloud to confirm your change was deployed

+# Step 8 - Create and bind a Cloudant service

+In order to store the todo, we will need a persistent storage.
+To do so, we will use a Cloudant NoSQL database, a JSON document oriented store, compatible with CouchDB.

+1. Back in the Bluemix console, go to your application **Overview**.

+1. Click **Connect New** or Existing to add a service to your application

+1. Search for **Cloudant** in the catalog

+1. Select the free **Lite** plan

+1. Set the Service name to **todo-cloudant**

+1. Click **Create**

+  Bluemix will provision a Cloudant service and connect it to your application.

+1. Select **Restage** when prompted to do so.

+  Your application will restart and the service connection information will be made available to your application.

-## Get the Todo App starter code
+# Step 9 - Get the Todo App code

 In previous steps, we've seen the basic of modifying code and deploying the application.
 Now let's focus on our task to build a Todo App.

-A first version of the application has already been developed and is available in this Git repository.
+The application has already been developed and is available in this Git repository.

 Your first task is to integrate this code in the app you created, replacing the existing app code.

 1. Delete all files and folders from your app **except the manifest.yml and .git folder**.

-1. Download the Todo App in-memory application from [this archive](https://github.com/lionelmace/node-todo/archive/tutorial.zip) into a temp directory.
+1. Download the Todo App in-memory application from [this archive](./solution/node-todo-project.zip) into a temp directory.

 1. Unzip the files in a temp directory.
-It creates a *node-todo-tutorial* folder.
+It creates a *node-todo-project* folder.

 1. Move all files and directories from the extract to your app folder **except the manifest.yml**.